 Place your hand on the pavement for about 10 seconds.
 If it’s too hot for your hand it’s too hot for your dog’s paws!
 Try walking earlier in the morning or early evening when the sun’s gone down or try walking in grass, or find a shady section of the sidewalk to walk on.

-If you’re dog’s paws get burned, use a natural soothing remedy like our PawTection Stick.
+If your dog’s paws get burned, use a natural soothing remedy like our PawTection Stick.

-If you’re dog is limping, or their paws are red or pink and obviously in distress, make sure you go see your veterinarians to make sure they get the care they need.
+If your dog is limping, or their paws are red or pink and obviously in distress, make sure you go see your veterinarians to make sure they get the care they need.

 You would think that by now people would realize the risks of leaving pets and children in a car even on a nice Spring day but still people don’t realize that the temperature in the car can quickly climb to 120 degrees even with the windows rolled down!
 Leave your pets at home even when you’re just running a quick errand.
 When it reaches 70 degrees outside – definitely leave the pets at home.
 Even a sunny day in the 60’s in a closed car can heat up your pet.